-Scripture reveals: Be careful (anxious) for nothing; but in everything by prayer and supplication with understanding let your requests be made known to God.
+Apostle Paul wrote: Be careful (anxious) for nothing; but in everything by prayer and supplication with understanding let your requests be made known to God.
 And the peace of God, which passes all understanding, shall keep your hearts and minds through Christ Jesus (Philippians 4:6-7).

 It was noted that the solution of undue anxiety is prayer in everything; in every facet of life.
 Peace which passes understanding is peace divinely bestowed in times of anxiety, so wonderful that it exceeds one’s expectation!